ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 :Type: Integer in the range of 0 to 24
 :Default: ``24``

+``osd scrub during recovery``

+:Description: Allow scrub during recovery.
+Setting this to ``false`` will disable
+              scheduling new scrub (and deep--scrub) while there is active recovery.
+              Already running scrubs will be continued.
+This might be useful to reduce load on busy clusters.
+:Type: Boolean
+:Default: ``true``

 ``osd scrub thread timeout``

 :Description: The maximum time in seconds before timing out a scrub thread.